in the UK for Creative Writing courses

 Writing the Short Film

-This module aims to develop creative skills in audio visual storytelling through an exploratory approach to the methods, processes, styles and structures involved in the writing of a short (6-7 minute) narrative film.
-It will concentrate mainly on conventional, rather than avant-garde, approaches.
-It aims to develop transferable skills in pitching.
+In this module, you will develop creative skills in audiovisual storytelling through an exploratory approach to the methods, processes, styles, and structures involved in the writing and pitching of short (3-7 minute) narrative films.

 British Culture Wars

 This module explores conflict within British culture from the start of the 19th century to the turn of the new millennium.